 “Most buyers will buy this upsell,” Aufray said, “and your AOV will increase automatically.”

 Mark Thompson of PayKickstart shared a few concrete examples of how impactful upselling can be.
-In one such example, Thompson and team started with a total revenue of $113,164 and average order value of $66.96.
+In one such example, Thompson and the team started with a total revenue of $113,164 and an average order value of $66.96.
 By adding upsells, they more than doubled both revenue and AOV, which grew to $146.22.

 Use a Minimum Dollar Threshold for Free Shipping